keu/docs/learn/airflow-sagemaker.md

     ```text
     apache-airflow-providers-amazon>=5.1.0
+    astronomer-providers[amazon]>=1.11.0
     ```

-    This installs the AWS provider package that contains all of the relevant SageMaker modules.
+    This installs the AWS provider package which contains relevant S3 and SageMaker modules.
+It also installs the Astronomer providers package, which contains [deferrable](deferrable-operators.md) versions of some SageMaker modules that can help you save costs for long-running jobs.
 If you use an older version of the AWS provider, some of the DAG configuration in later steps may need to be modified.
+Deferrable SageMaker operators are not available in older versions of the Astronomer providers package.

 3. Add the following environment variables to the `.env` file of your project: